 It would help if you also considered how comfortable you feel with plugging your ears every day.

-Although the earbuds are comfortable, you can also use earplugs to cancel noise at night.
+Though the earbuds are relaxing, you can also use earplugs to block out noise at night.
 It would be best if you tried to rest your ears during the day.

-Last but not least, even though quality earbuds can sound great, you’ll still prefer the sound quality and sound quality of over-ear headphones.
+Even though good earbuds can sound great, you’ll still prefer the sound quality and sound quality of over-ear headphones.

 It would help if you considered true-wireless earbuds rather than neckband buds.
 Also, they won’t last for a whole day.